 Hacking Arts is MIT’s annual festival celebrating innovation and entrepreneurship in the creative arts.
 Founded in 2013, Hacking Arts has established itself as the premier community event at MIT for E&I in the arts.
 Held each year at the Media Lab, the weekend-long affair encompasses a conference, tech expo, hackathon, and VIP event.
 The focus areas of the festival include design, fashion, film/video, gaming, music, performing arts, virtual reality, and visual arts.
 Panelists, exhibitors, and sponsors have included Spotify, Artsy, the Brooklyn Ballet, Sonos, Formlabs, Google VR, JUMP, and more.

 Programs & Opportunities

-The Conference hosts eight world-class panels held in four sessions.
-Eight entrepreneurs and innovators are selected to pitch their products and projects that are revolutionizing the creative arts industries.
+- Conference: Eight world-class panels held in four sessions.
+Entrepreneurs and innovators are selected to pitch their products and projects that are revolutionizing the creative arts industries.

-The Expo showcases innovative ideas and technologies applied in the various creative industries at Hacking Arts.
+- Tech Expo: A showcase of innovative ideas and technologies applied in the various creative industries.
 All are invited to interact with and be inspired by the exhibits on display.